-There are two main forms of CBD on the market: isolate and full spectrum.
-Both full-spectrum CBD and CBD isolate are extracts from the cannabis plant.
-But even though they come from the same plant, there are still differences.
+Isolate and full-spectrum CBD are the two most common types of CBD on the market.
+CBD isolate and full-spectrum CBD are both cannabis plant extracts.
+Despite the fact that they come from the same plant, there are variances.

 What is the difference?